-The Scottish Government's recommended sustainability tools are utilised to identify and address how we can optimise economic, social and environmental outcomes of procurement activity.
-These tools comprise: the

-- Scottish Public Procurement Prioritisation Tool, the Sustainability Test, the Life Cycle Impact Mapping and the Scottish Flexible Framework. - Project procurement strategies require to be approved prior to procurement commencing.
-These take account of sustainable procurement practices and the output of the sustainability tools. - Sustainable procurement principles and requirements are embedded in project and contract documentation, processes and procedures. - Transport Scotland engages with stakeholders to advance our scientific and engineering knowledge and where practical enhance the natural and physical environment. - Transport Scotland provides sustainable procurement training to staff throughout the organisation.

-(vi) Payments are made no later than 30 days after the invoice (or similar claim) relating to the payment is presented:

-- (a) Payments due by the authority to a contractor. - (b) Payments due by a contractor to a sub-contractor. - Transport Scotland is committed to the prompt payment of invoices for works, goods and services and aims to settle all undisputed invoices within contract terms and also in line with the Scottish Government's 10 day payment policy.
-In 2019-2020 Transport Scotland settled an average of 95% of invoices within this timescale. - Prompt payment clauses requiring a 30 day payment term are embedded within our contracts and these are required to be replicated throughout the supply chain. - Project Bank Accounts (PBAs) will be in place for all works contracts of value equal to or greater than £5 million in accordance with the Scottish Government requirements. - 5.4.2.
-In terms of section 15(5) (b) and (c) of the Procurement Reform (Scotland) Act 2014 Transport Scotland is required to set out the Agency's general policy on: - (i) The use of community benefit requirements (section 15(5)(b)(i) of the Act). - (ii) Consulting and engaging with those affected by its procurements (section 15(5)(b)(ii) of the Act). - (iii) The payment of a living wage to persons involved in producing, providing or constructing the subject matter of regulated procurements (section 15(5)(b)(iii) of the Act). - (iv) Promoting compliance by contractors and sub-contractors with the Health and Safety at Work etc. Act 1974 (c.
+- the Scottish Government's recommended sustainable procurement tools are utilised to identify and address how we can optimise economic, social and environmental outcomes of procurement activity - project procurement strategies require to be approved prior to procurement commencing.
+These take account of sustainable procurement practices and the output of the sustainability tools - sustainable procurement principles and requirements are embedded in project and contract documentation, processes and procedures - Transport Scotland engages with stakeholders to advance our scientific and engineering knowledge and, where practical, enhance the natural and physical environment - Transport Scotland provides sustainable procurement training to staff throughout the organisation - (vi) Payments are made no later than 30 days after the invoice (or similar claim) relating to the payment is presented: - (a) Payments due by the authority to a contractor. - (b) Payments due by a contractor to a sub-contractor. - Transport Scotland is committed to the prompt payment of invoices for works, goods and services and aims to settle all undisputed invoices within contract terms and also in line with the Scottish Government's 10 day payment policy.
+In 2020-2021 Transport Scotland settled an average of 96% of invoices within this timescale - prompt payment clauses requiring a 30 day payment term are embedded within our contracts and these are required to be replicated throughout the supply chain - Project Bank Accounts (PBAs) will be in place for all works contracts of value equal to or greater than £5 million in accordance with the Scottish Government requirements - 5.4.2.
+In terms of section 15(5) (b) and (c) of the Procurement Reform (Scotland) Act 2014 Transport Scotland is required to set out the agency's general policy on: - (i) The use of community benefit requirements (section 15(5)(b)(i) of the Act). - (ii) Consulting and engaging with those affected by its procurements (section 15(5)(b)(ii) of the Act). - (iii) The payment of a living wage to persons involved in producing, providing or constructing the subject matter of regulated procurements (section 15(5)(b)(iii) of the Act). - (iv) Promoting compliance by contractors and sub-contractors with the Health and Safety at Work etc. Act 1974 (c.
 37) and any provision made under that Act (section 15(5)(b)(iv) of the Act).

-- (v) The procurement of fairly and ethically traded goods and services (section 15(5)(b)(v) of the Act). - (vi) How it intends its approach to regulated procurements involving the provision of food to: - (a) Improve the health, wellbeing and education of communities in the authority's area (section 15(5) (c) of the Act). - (b) Promote the highest standards of animal welfare (section 15(5) (c) of the Act).

-5.4.2.1.
-The following statements demonstrate how Transport Scotland will ensure the delivery of the above requirements.

-(i) General policy on the use of community benefit requirements

-- Transport Scotland requires that the potential for Community Benefits to be delivered is considered at procurement preparation stage for regulated procurements, prior to approval of the project procurement strategy.
+- (v) The procurement of fairly and ethically traded goods and services (section 15(5)(b)(v) of the Act). - (vi) How it intends its approach to regulated procurements involving the provision of food to: - (a) Improve the health, wellbeing and education of communities in the authority's area (section 15(5) (c) of the Act). - (b) Promote the highest standards of animal welfare (section 15(5) (c) of the Act). - 5.4.2.1.
+The following statements demonstrate how Transport Scotland will ensure the delivery of the above requirements. - (i) General policy on the use of community benefit requirements: - Transport Scotland requires that the potential for community benefits to be delivered is considered at procurement preparation stage for regulated procurements, prior to approval of the project procurement strategy.
 When developing any contract specification, consideration must be given to the suitability of including community benefit clauses, such as the requirement to provide targeted recruitment and training.
-Where appropriate the delivery of community benefits will be a contractual commitment. - The delivery of community benefits through Transport Scotland contracts continues to provide opportunities for targeted training and recruitment, including training and jobs for long-term unemployed people, development of the skills and qualifications of the existing workforce, apprenticeships and job start positions and professional graduate training opportunities.
+Where appropriate, the delivery of community benefits will be a contractual commitment - The delivery of community benefits through Transport Scotland contracts continues to provide opportunities for targeted training and recruitment, including training and jobs for long-term unemployed people, development of the skills and qualifications of the existing workforce, apprenticeships and job start positions and professional graduate training opportunities